wchristian/perl5_wiki/Perl7-FAQ.md

 ## Will UTF-8 features be on by default?

-Maybe.
-Let's see how much work that is.
+We don't think so.
+People from several major companies have already reported in that utf8 feature defaults are the most likely thing to break their code bases.
 We'd all like to have this, but there's death and destruction in the wake of a big switch like that.
 Perl has all the features it needs to handle that, but we don't know how much of the community is ready for that.

 But, this is not simply enabling some features.
 Changing the default behavior of encodings is likely to break many programs because the program itself needs to be ready for Unicode (there's a primer in an appendix to the latest [Learning Perl](https://www.learningperl.com).
 Tom Christiansen answered [Why does modern Perl avoid UTF-8 by default?](https://stackoverflow.com/a/6163129/2766176).

+We do think it is time to discuss this problem once 7.0.0 is out.
+Maybe there's a 3rd choice.

 ## What about Perl 6?